BC Building Code 2024 Revision 5: Effective March 10, 2025

 From May 1, 2023, BC has mandated an increase in the base energy efficiency requirement for new buildings by 20 per cent.
 This is equivalent to:

-• Step 3 for Part 9 (Simple) buildings, and
+- Step 3 for Part 9 (Simple) buildings, and

-• Step 2 for Part 3 (Complex) buildings.
+- Step 2 for Part 3 (Complex) buildings.

 When you apply for a building permit from the RDKB building inspection services after May 1, 2023, you need to comply with this 20% better requirement.

-What is the Step Code?
+What is the Energy Step Code?

-Step Code is a performance-based compliance path in the BC Building Code.
+Energy Step Code is a performance-based compliance path in the BC Building Code.
 It sets out energy and airtightness performance targets for new buildings.
 Designers or builders decide how to meet these required targets.

 Builders work with a certified energy advisor or a registered professional.
-They use energy modelling software and on-site testing to demonstrate that both the building design and the construction meet Step Code requirements.
+They use energy modelling software and on-site testing to demonstrate that both the building design and the construction meet Energy Step Code requirements.

-Resources and References (Updated July 17, 2023)
+Resources and References (Updated Feb.
+5th, 2025)

 RDKB Information Sheets: